-We concentrate our interpretation of the differential impact of quasi-exogenous technology shocks on labor market outcomes in different regulatory environments on this difference $(\gamma_1(s-w)+\gamma_2(s-w))$.
-If labor policies are designed to protect the most vulnerable (least skilled and experienced) workers, we expect that $\gamma_1(s-w)+\gamma_2(s-w)<0$ as technitensive industries located in strictly-enforced municipalities respond to technology shocks by differentially shifting the composition of the labor force toward unskilled (routine and manual) workers.
-On the other hand, if labor market regulations reduce employment opportunities for the unskilled at the benefit of the skilled (in part due to the higher labor adjustment costs for skilled workers), we predict that $\gamma_1(s-w)+\gamma_2(s-w)>0$, as technitensive industries shift the composition of the workforce toward non-routine, cognitive tasks by more in strict labor market environments.
+We report the differential impact of quasi-exogenous technology shocks on labor market outcomes in different regulatory environments using: $\gamma_1(s - w)$, where s stands for strictly-enforced cities (at the 90th percentile of inspections), and w for weakly-enforced cities (at the 10th percentile of inspections).
+As discussed in section 2.2, if Brazilian labor policies tend to protect the least vulnerable (most skilled and experienced) workers, we expect that $\gamma_1(s - w) > 0$ as industries located in strictly-enforced municipalities respond to technology shocks by differentially shifting the composition of the labor force toward skilled (non-routine and cognitive) workers.
+On the other hand, if labor market regulations are effective at protecting the most vulnerable (least skilled and experienced), we predict that